Tips

 Keep it disciplined:

-• Every link should be one click away from the current problem
+• every link should be one click away from the current problem

 On page optimization for help center articles